ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 UUIDv5 values are created by computing an SHA-1 {{FIPS180-4}}
 hash over a given namespace value concatenated with the desired name value after both have been converted to a canonical sequence of octets, as defined by the standards or conventions of its namespace, in network byte order.
-This SHA-1 value is then used to populate all 128 bits of the UUID layout.
-Excess bits beyond 128 are discarded.
+The most significant, left-most 128 bits of the SHA-1 value is then used to populate all 128 bits of the UUID layout and the remaining 32 least significant, right-most bits of SHA-1 output are discarded.
 The UUID version and variant then replace the respective bits as defined by {{version_field}} and {{variant_field}}.
 An example of this bit substitution and discarding exess bits can be found in {{uuidv5_example}}.

 Information around selecting a desired name's canonical format within a given namespace can be found in {{name_based_uuid_generation}}, "A note on names".